Prison Classification and Reclassification

 *source: Correctional Services Canada

 Proper classification is crucial to the efficient and safe operation of any prison facility.
-Offenders are a heterogeneous lot, possessing a variety of behavioural styles, treatment needs, and states of psychological health.
+Offenders are heterogeneous, and possess a variety of behavioural styles and treatment needs, in varying states of mental health.
 Because many prisoners are incompatible with either their immediate prison environment or the people they share their living space with, proper classification can reduce prison infractions and maintain a safer environment for both inmates and staff.
 Because intake units face both a large number and a large variety of cases, and because the law requires institutions to administer the least restrictive form of punishment to an offender while securing his or her safety, objective classification measures are used.
 Not only can proper, evidence-based placement reduce the number of inmates in expensive maximum-security facilities, but it can also reduce the escape risk by placing offender only in compatible environments.
 See the chart above.

 The process of prison classification encompasses several different stages, including Intake Assessment, Initial Classification, Placement, and Reclassification.